pyliu0311/NTU_CSIE7435_NanoGPTProject/README.md

 ## This Code
 Modify NanoGPT's `model.py` to implement a key-value cache for inference and analyze the time consumption of each computational component.
 Also implement `experiment.py` for experimental purposes.

+## How to run

+1. Clone the official nanopt repository and import my two extra files (the `model.py` file should be overwritten).
+(NanoGPT: https://github.com/karpathy/nanoGPT)

+2. Find a dataset that interests you, organize it according to the instructions in the official NanoGPT GitHub repository, and train your model.

+3. Modify the experiment configuration in `experiment.py` to compare the inference speed with and without caching.

+4. When running `sample.py` normally, you can also set `use_cache=True` to use the cache to speed up inference.